 Remember that the $300 per month is only for Clickfunnels.
 You’d still have to spend on getting traffic to your sales funnels such as

 - Blog posts (if you hire others to write for you)

 - Social Media

-- Email Marketing (You’ll still need standalone email service providers such as Mailchimp, ConvertKit, or Campaign Monitor).
+- Email Marketing (You’ll still need standalone email service providers such as Drip, Mailchimp, ConvertKit, or Campaign Monitor).
 If you have a huge list of subscribers (or multiple lists), your email marketing costs will make up for a sizable chunk of your budget.

 - Any other expenses for people, tools, or advertising that you might be spending on.

 - Create Landing pages with Unbounce or Leadpages.
 That’s it.
 You don’t need anything else beyond these two powerful landing page builders.